Nevada

 This was to be one of our biggest obstacles of the trip.

-The river was flowing very fast and deep where the road had disappeared after the huge rainstorm.
+The river was flowing very fast and deep where the road had disappeared after

 Even if we got thru there was a bigger river 1/2 mile ahead my GPS told me.